The challenge: Communicate the company’s purpose and help it build on success

 “We didn’t want to simply have a report and a logo delivered to us; we wanted to understand the approach.
 The BrandBourg team guided us throughout the process and ensured that the entire team took ownership of the project.”

-– Nadine Leclerc, Senior Marketing Manager, Premier Tech
+– Nadine Leclerc, Vice-President Marketing and Brands, Premier Tech

 BrandBourg’s contribution then extended to the business groups, especially PT Automated Systems, which had helped to propel the company forward in the 1990s.
 This group specializes in optimizing manufacturing operations by developing innovative, high-value-added systems that unlock the full potential of automation and robotics.